Cogitri/Health/README.md

 You can also pass `--system` instead of `--user` to flatpak-builder to install Health system-wide instead of only for your user.
 However, that requires root permissions.

-Afterwards you can run it with:
+Afterwards, you can run it with:

 ```sh
 flatpak run dev.Cogitri.Health
 ```

-For development purposes you can also run Health directly via flatpak-builder to avoid time cost of packing the flatpak and then installing it like so:
+For development purposes you can also run Health directly via flatpak-builder to avoid the time cost of packing the flatpak and then installing it like so:

 ```sh
 flatpak-builder --user --force-clean app dev.Cogitri.Health.json